aot29/VEUNDMINT_TUB_Brueckenkurs/converter/server/watchdog/README.md

 You can run it directly with `./watchdog.js` or via `node watchdog.js` (might be `nodejs watchdog.js` on some GNU/Linux distributions).

-If you want to save the output to a log file, use shell redirection: `./watchdog.js 1>> logfile`
+If you only want to send remaining emails, run it with the commanline parameter `sendMails`.

 Installation as a service (with systemd)
 ----------------------------------------